-WOUND CARE: It is not uncommon to have steri-strips or sutures or staples, a drain, and a gauze dressing over the incision site.
-You may remove the gauze dressing the day after the procedure or change it sooner should it become soaked with blood.
+WOUND CARE: It is not uncommon to have steri-strips and a gauze dressing over the incision site.
+You may remove the dressing the day after the procedure or change it sooner should it become soaked with blood.
+Dr. Becker's patients should follow her specific directions for wound care.
 Other than cleaning, please leave the sutures or staples alone.
 If the edges of the steri-strips become soiled or curl up you may trim them - do not remove them.
 All of these items should be removed only in the office at your follow up visit.
-Beginning the day after the surgery, you can clean the exit point of the drain and the incision with peroxide and a Q-Tip or mild soap and water, and apply antibiotic ointment three to four times a day.
+Beginning the day after the surgery, you can clean the incision with peroxide and a Q-Tip or mild soap and water.
+If you do not have steri strip tape, apply antibiotic ointment three to four times a day.
 You will find this is easier as each day passes.
-We would like for you to keep the wound dry for 48 hours.
+We would like for you to keep the wound dry for 12-48 hours.